Kroc/v80/bin/wla-dx/README.txt

 ====================

-If "main.s" file can be found, then the following piece of code is acknowledged until ".ENDIF"/".LESE" occurs in the text, otherwise it is skipped.
+If "main.s" file can be found, then the following piece of code is acknowledged until ".ENDIF" / ".ELSE" occurs in the text, otherwise it is skipped.

 By writing the following few lines you can include a file if it exists